openjdk/jdk/src/java.base/share/man/java.md

         be replaced with `[REDACTED]`.
-The option `redact-argument` is best-effort and applies only to command-line arguments in the `jdk.JVMInformation` event and to the `java.command` system property in the `jdk.InitialSystemProperty` event.
+The option `redact-argument` is best-effort and applies only to command-line arguments in the `jdk.JVMInformation` event and to the `java.command` system property in the `jdk.InitialSystemProperty` event, and to matching command-line argument text in the values of `jdk.InitialEnvironmentVariable` events.
 Other events, such as `jdk.ProcessStart` (child processes), are not redacted.
         Use `-XX:FlightRecorderOptions:help` to see the default filters used by the `redact-argument` option.

     `redact-key=`key-filter
     :   Replace the value of environment variables and system properties